UN Sustainable Development Goals

 Research

-- Ivey's Lawrence National Centre for Policy and Management is an importance voice on business-government issues and develops future leaders who better understand the immense value of collaborative relationship between the public and private sectors and the development of sound policy.
+• Ivey’s Lawrence Centre is an important voice on business-government issues and develops future leaders who better understand the immense value of the collaborative relationship between the public and private sectors and the development of sound policy.

 Outreach

-- Network for Economics and Social Trends (NEST) is a flagship research and policy alliance in the Faculty of Social Science at Western that informs social and economic policy and practices in Canada and North America.
+• Network for Economics and Social Trends is a flagship research and policy alliance in the Faculty of Social Science at Western University that informs social and economic policies and practices in Canada and North America.

 Teaching

-- Community Engaged Learning (CEL) allows students the opportunity to take their skills beyond the classroom and into the community.
-CEL experiences partner students with groups, individuals, and organizations in the London region and abroad to tackle important problems and issues.
+• Community Engaged Learning gives students the opportunity to take their skills beyond the walls of the classroom and into the community.
+CEL experiences partner students with groups, individuals, and organizations in the London region and abroad to address important problems and issues.

-- International Learning at Western collaborates with international partners to develop, promote, and support a broad range of activities that cultivate global-ready graduates, and a community of internationally engaged faculty and staff.
+• International Learning at Western University collaborates with international partners to develop, promote, and support a broad range of activities that cultivate global-ready graduates, and a community of internationally engaged faculty and staff.

 Operations